Smith 4D MAG Ski Goggles – Maximum Field of View

 Premium Optics and Goggle Techs

 The 4D MAG goggles are Smith’s top-tier ski goggles.
-They include all of Smith’s top tech and features, including high-quality spherical lens optics, ChromaPop color and contrast boosting tech, robust fog-resistance and effective venting.
+They include all of Smith Optics’ top tech and features, including high-quality spherical lens optics, ChromaPop color and contrast boosting tech, robust fog resistance and effective venting.
 They also feature Smith’s quick-change MAG lens retention system.
-The MAG system uses a magnetic connection with a simple clip integrated into the frame that allows for simple, fast lens changes.
+The MAG system uses a magnetic connection with a simple clip integrated into the frame, allowing quick, easy lens changes.

-In general, spherical lenses typically offer the highest quality optics.
+In general, spherical lenses offer the highest optical quality.
 They are curved on the horizontal and vertical axis to match the natural shape of the human eye.
-Smith’s BirdsEye Vision adds curvature along the bottom edge of the lens, increasing the field of view at the bottom of the goggles and opening up visibility towards the ground.
-So, even when looking forward, you have increased peripheral vision, allowing a better view of ski tips, knees and your ski line.
+Smith’s BirdsEye Vision adds curvature to the bottom edge of the lens, increasing the field of view at the bottom of the goggles and improving visibility towards the ground.
+So, even when looking ahead, you have increased peripheral vision, allowing a better view of the tips of your skis, your knees, and your ski line.

 Upgrade Your Goggles and Upgrade Your Experience.